NickTomlin/tdd-the-hard-parts/slides.md

 ---

+## The long road

+---

+Tdd is an art.

+We can make art.

+---

 Resources

-- Test Driven Development By Design
+- Test Driven Development By Design (Kent Beck)
-- Building Object Oriented Software, guided by tests
 - Is TDD Dead?
+(DHH, Kent Beck, Martin Fowler)
-- Writing Testable JavaScript
+- Writing Testable JavaScript (Mark Ethan Trostler)

 ---